-Northeastern University strictly prohibits all forms of Sexual and Gender-Based harassment by any member of the Northeastern community, including visitors to Northeastern campuses.
+The University strictly prohibits all forms of Sexual and Gender-Based Harassment by any member of the University community, including visitors to University campuses.

 The University reserves the right to address any behavior that it considers inappropriate or inconsistent with University expectations, standards or values, even though such behavior may not rise to the level of discrimination pursuant to this Policy or under state or federal law.
-Nothing in this policy is intended to limit the authority of Northeastern University to take appropriate action against any individual who violates University rules or policies, whether or not the conduct constitutes a violation of this Policy.
-The University may assume the role of a Complainant and pursue a report or complaint of Sexual or Gender-Based harassment either informally or formally.
+Nothing in this Policy is intended to limit the authority of the University to take appropriate action against any individual who violates University rules or policies, whether or not the conduct constitutes a violation of this Policy.
+The University may assume the role of a Complainant and pursue a report or Complaint of Sexual or Gender-Based Harassment either informally or formally.